-These Japanese-inspired Salmon Rice Bowls with shiitake mushrooms, sauteed cabbage, avocado and scallions are healthy & tasty!
-Nestle this over rice or keep it low carb and serve over a bed of sauteed cabbage and skip the rice.
-A fast, easy dinner in under 30 minutes!
-With a video!
+These Japanese-inspired Furikake Salmon Rice Bowls with shiitake mushrooms, sauteed cabbage, avocado and scallions are fast and easy.
+Nestle the Furkake salmon over rice or serve over a bed of sauteed cabbage for a low-carb version.
+A healthy dinner in under 30 minutes.
+Video.

 Here's a fast & healthy weeknight Dinner!
 Furikake Salmon with shiitake mushrooms, avocado and cabbage.
 Make this in 30 minutes! #salmonbowl #keto #salmon #furikake